Get Adobe Flash player

 You don’t have to wear a reflective vest or one of those costly reflective cycling jackets in order to be visible to cars.
 (And if you’re a parent, you know your teenage kids would probably refuse to wear something like that.)

-Note: Some people think that reflective tape is a good solution but in reality, it’s not an effective option.
-Reflective tape can fall off, isn’t transferrable, and loses its reflectivity with washing.
+Note: Some people think that reflective tape is a good solution but in reality, it's not an effective option for fabric.
+Reflective tape can fall off, isn't transferable, and loses its reflectivity with washing.
+The adhesive glue can also wreck your garment by leaving a dark sticky residue behind when it peels off.
 In contrast, dangling reflectors and high-quality slap wraps can easily be moved from your clothing to a backpack to a baby stroller-or anything else you want to make more visible.

-C Me’s Brands of Reflectors Provide the Maximum Protection for Your Family
+C Me's Brands of Reflectors Provide the Maximum Protection for You and Your Family

 As Seen On: